-How do you really know when you’ve found your true love?
+How do you really know when you’ve found true love?

 Posted Jan 05, 2016

-During my forty years as a couple’s therapist, many of my relationship-seeking patients have asked me this question when they meet someone special.
+During my 40 years as a couple’s therapist, many of my relationship-seeking patients have asked me this question when they meet someone special.

 In watching literally hundreds of relationships unfold, I believe that I can answer that question with relative accuracy.
 I understand what early feelings and behaviors most often predict when a new relationship will transform into long-lasting, true love.
 Of course, feelings of love can be more urgent in youth, and people tend to be more wary as life progresses, but new couples are new couples at every stage of life.
 No matter when or how they meet, some people do experience clearly magical connections very early on in a relationship that predict long-term commitment and devotion.